 3.2.
 Discovery of Knowledge through Discipline-Guided Inquiry

 3.2.1.
 The department determines the relative weight given to various types and forms of research activity.
-Research expectations depend upon the assignment set forth in the Statement of Mutual Expectations.
+Research expectations depend upon the assignment set forth in the Statement of Faculty Responsibility.

 3.2.2.
 Success as a researcher is the goal for faculty with this assignment.
 Successful researchers typically demonstrate some of the following characteristics: intellectual curiosity, creativity, integrity, effective communication, and productivity.
 Research productivity is often equated with publication in peer-reviewed journals; however, productivity may take other forms including books, abstracts, presentations, or other scholarly work appropriate to the discipline.
 Sustained and focused research productivity is an important indicator of success, but more significant is the quality of the contribution to new knowledge in the field and its practical application.
 Success in attracting extramural funding is important.
 This funding may take the form of grants, mini-grants, memoranda of agreement, gifts, and in-kind support.